About the Aortic Valve

 Make an Appointment

-To make an appointment to discuss your aortic valve disease and whether you are a candidate for a heart valve replacement, call the University of Michigan Cardiovascular Center at 888-287-1082 or email us at CVCCallCtr@med.umich.edu.
-Visit our Make an Appointment page for more information about what to expect when you call us.
+To make an appointment to discuss your aortic valve disease and whether you are a candidate for a heart valve replacement, call us at 888-287-1082 or visit our Make a Cardiovascular Appointment page for more information about what to expect when you call us.